-PSA Members automatically qualify for membership in the Photo Travel Division by holding a past or present PTD elected office, directing a PTD activity, earning a PTD Star Rating, participating in the Photo Travel Essay Competition or participating in a PTD study group.
+PSA members qualify for membership in the Photo Travel Division by participating in PTD through holding an elected Office, being the Director of an activity, earning a Star, Galaxy, or Diamond Rating, participating in the Travel Essay Competition, or a PTD Study Group.

 Please contact me (by clicking my name, above) if you have any questions or would like additional information about PTD.
-I look forward to hearing from you.~Tom Tauber
+I look forward to hearing from you. --Stan Bormann, APSA, MPSA·

 PTD Division Information